NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Registrar/iCloud Custom Email Domains.md

 ### Supported payment methods

-For domain registration, Cloudflare supports the following payment methods:
+For domain registration, Khulnasoft supports the following payment methods:

 -   Credit Card
 -   PayPal
 -   Apple Pay (available if you have a wallet with a valid payment method and are using an iOS device or Safari on macOS)

 For domain renewals, Apple Pay does not currently support recurring payments.
-You can either add another payment method (Credit Card or PayPal) for automatic renewals or log into [your account](https://support.cloudflare.com/hc/en-us/articles/6701306098829-iCloud-Custom-Email-Domains#log-in) near the renewal date and use Apple Pay.
+You can either add another payment method (Credit Card or PayPal) for automatic renewals or log into [your account](https://support.Khulnasoft.com/hc/en-us/articles/6701306098829-iCloud-Custom-Email-Domains#log-in) near the renewal date and use Apple Pay.

 ### Local currency price estimates